kshmir/aimage/README.md

 To implement the `AImageView` in your XML layout, just replace `ImageView` with `com.afollestad.aimage.views.AImageView`, then use code like what's shown below.
-Again, it's recommend that you only initialize the `ImageManager` once and use the same instance everywhere, since a single instances holds your memory cache and creating a new instance would start with a fresh cache.
+Again, it's recommend that you only initialize the `ImageManager` once and use the same instance everywhere, since a single instances holds your memory cache and creating a new instance would start with a fresh memory cache (the disk cache stays, however).

 ```java
 ImageManager manager = new ImageManager(this);